iuliivasilev/dev-survivors/README.rst

 Examples
 ========

-The user guides at *demonstration* directory provides in-depth information on the key concepts of survivors, an overview of available survival models, and hands-on examples in the form of `Jupyter notebooks <https://jupyter.org/>`_.
+The user guides at *doc* and *demonstration* directories provide in-depth information on the key concepts of survivors, an overview of available survival models, and hands-on examples in the form of `Jupyter notebooks <https://jupyter.org/>`_.

 There are examples of using the library with Jupyter Notebook.